fshowalter/franksmovielog.com-v1/content/reviews/1289-jewel-robbery-1932.md

 <!-- end -->

-Powell doesn't do any more robbing.
-From here, the film comprises an airy flirtation with Powell and Francis exchanging snappy dialog as he tries to woo her and she plays hard to get.
+The robbery ignites a romance between Powell and Francis and the pair spend the rest of the film exchanging snappy dialog as he tries to woo her and she plays hard to get.
 Both pack ample charm, but Francis has this annoying habit of delivering her lines while looking toward the camera.
 A distracting affectation.

 Powell shines as the gentleman bandit.
 He oozes urbane charm and handles the witty innuendo with aplomb.
 When Francis, looking into his vault, asks him to “Show me your jewels, will you?” his timing is perfect.